Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 <br>

 ### A simple, secure OAuth GoogleMail client for sending mails with attachments that is Attachment Desktop Folder triggerd.
-### Creates a special outgoing mail folder linked on the desktop to send Mail.
+### Creates a special outgoing mail folder icon linked on the desktop to send mail.
-### After contents are added to the folder by drag and drop or script, an email-send dialog appears to ask the user for consent and to change the recipient, subject or mail text.
+### After the folder-icon is clicked or contents are added to the folder by drag and drop or script, an email-send dialog appears to ask the user for consent and to change the recipient, subject or mail text.
 ### If the user agrees the mail is sent from the configured sender email address to the receiver email address via GMail.
+### Multiple send windows can be opened by using the same simple click or drag-and-drop gesture.

  ## Features